BC Reads!

 This is a short but rewarding read, a story whose images stay with the reader.
 The winner of the first Chautauqua Prize and the Dayton Literary Peace Prize, and finalist for the National Book Award, The Sojourn is an excellent choice both for men and the women who might want a glimpse inside the psyche of a man suffering through what is (at least since the Iliad) the literary crucible of male identity formation—namely, war.

-theologian and author of several books, who works in the Division of University Mission and Ministry at Boston College.
+Review by Tim Muldoon, theologian and author of several books, who works in the Division of University Mission and Ministry at Boston College.